-Sassool Mediterranean Cafe launched their Cary location’s new grocery and retail section on November 27th.
+Sassool Mediterranean Cafe launched their Cary, North Carolina location’s new grocery and retail section in winter 2017.
 To commemorate this, they invited me to be one of the participants in their Sassool Grocery Challenge.
-Sassool provided a $25 gift card to spend on at least three items from their grocery section to be used in the recipe we develop.
+Sassool provided a gift card to spend on at least three items from their grocery section to be used in the recipe entry.
 Their new grocery and retail section boasts an impressive selection of yogurt and cheeses, frozen foods, olive oil, tahini, beans, pasta, coffee, tea, cookies, candies, dried fruits, assorted nuts and seeds and spices.
 With such a large variety to choose from, I decided my three main ingredients would be dates, olive oil and labneh.

 I was inspired to make this dish by my Mom’s Polish and Hungarian heritage.
 Growing up, my mom said it was popular to have prunes stuffed with cream cheese as a holiday appetizer or snack.
 Using her childhood memory of the dish helped me transform it with a Lebanese twist to create Mom’s Date & Labneh Dip with Smoked Paprika Pita Chips.